the-turk/flarum-diff/README.md

 - Based on [jfcherng/php-diff](https://github.com/jfcherng/php-diff) repository (this one is forked from [chrisboulton/php-diff](https://github.com/chrisboulton/php-diff) since it's no longer maintained).
 - Option for **line** (default), **word** and **char** level diffs.
+- Two render modes including "Inline", "Side By Side".
 - Option for tabular view with line numbers.
-- Two render modes including "Inline" and "Side By Side".
+- Supports `fof/nightmode`.

-Also, it won't load anything until you click the "Edited" button so no need to worry about post stream's loading time.
+Also, it won't load (and cache) anything until you click the "Edited" button so no need to worry about loading times.

 ## Requirements